rwb/c200/README.md

 ```Rout
 4C2 = 4!/(2!2!) = 24/(2×2) = 24/4 = 6
 ```

+*Note*: use Appendix 1 on page 651 to calculate factorials.

 Step 2: use the multiplication rule for independent events: